-Here are the top 10 places to visit in Palma de Mallorca, Spain:
+The top 10 places to visit in Palma de Mallorca, Spain

 You can’t miss Catedral de Mallorca (Palma Cathedral), especially from the harbor.
 It casts an imposing presence over Palma, shining brightly in the sunlight.
 Construction on La Seu began in 1229, but was not completed until 1601.
 Despite walking past it at least a couple of times every day while I was in Mallorca, I didn’t actually go inside until my final day there.
 I had tried to go on the day after Christmas, only to find that it was closed.
 When I did make it inside, I found one of the most impressive cathedrals I have ever been in.

 As large as Palma Cathedral is from the outside, it towers above you even more when you are inside.
 In fact, it has one of the tallest naves in the world, despite having a smaller footprint than cathedrals with similar heights.
 Unfortunately, there’s no way to climb to the top.
 I bet the view would have been amazing.

 Instead, I settled for the towering views above.
 Despite it being a rainy day, the cathedral’s windows looked like kaleidoscopes.